CloudLabsAI-Azure/agentic-ai-lab-files/lab-files/exercise1.md

 ## Lab Objectives

-After you complete this exercise, you will:
+After completing this exercise, you will:

 - Understand AI Agents and how they process prompts autonomously
 - Setting up the Visual Studio Code